gobbyo/kinetic-display/docs/assembly/deploycontrollerproject.md

 # Deploy the Conductor Project to the Conductor PCB

-In this section, you will upload code to your Raspberry Pi Pico W 2040 from your computer.
+In this guide you will upload code from the **conductor** folder on your computer to your Raspberry Pi Pico W 2040.

 ## Prerequisites